-Directors must consider the impact of the use of Al on society, people and organisations.
-Risks to an organisation can be commercial, regulatory and reputational in nature.
+Directors must consider the impact of the use of AI on society, people and their organisation.
 In particular, consider the impact on your organisation's key stakeholders such as your employees and customers.
-Consider also the risks of not adopting Al solutions.
+Consider also the risks of not adopting AI solutions.